Montoya/snaps-guide/snaps.md

 };
 ```

 > The "hello" method is exported by the snap, meaning that it can be called by a dapp after connecting to the snap.
 This is how a snap can have its own API for dapps: by exporting methods to be called by dapps.
-Any dapp can connect to this snap and call the "hello" method to display this custom confirmation window.
+Any dapp can connect to this snap and call the "hello" method to display this custom dialog.

-Modify the text in the `description` or `textAreaContent` field.
+Modify the content of any `text(...)` container.
 Refresh the dapp in your browser, and click the **Connect** button to reinstall the snap.

-The next time you click the **Send message** button, you will see the updated text in the confirmation screen.
+The next time you click the **Send message** button, you will see the updated text in the dialog.

 Congratulations!
 You just learned how to build your own snap!

 ## Question

-Which method is called by the dapp in the template-snap-monorepo example to display the custom confirmation screen?
+Which method is called by the dapp in the template example to display the custom dialog?

 A. confirm